Dev-ag12/MERN_Project/README.md

 JWT_SECRET=your_jwt_secret
 PORT=3001

-# Start the backend server
+# Start the server
-cd backend
+cd server
-npm start
+nodemon index.js

-# Start the frontend development server
+# Start the client development server
-cd frontend
+cd client
 npm start
 ```

 ## Environment Variables

-Create a `.env` file in the backend directory with the following variables:
+Create a `.env` file in the server directory with the following variables:

 ```
 MONGODB_URI=your_mongodb_connection_string